Topological models of arithmetic: Some spaces do not support a topological model of arithmetic

-\begin{proof} Suppose that $\<M,+,\cdot>$ is an uncountable topological model of arithmetic, whose underlying space has the features mentioned in the theorem.
-Since we shall use factorials and the division algorithm, let us take `arithmetic' here to refer to the theory $\text{\rm I}\Delta_0+\text{Exp}$.
+\begin{theorem}If a space is uncountable and connected, and has the further properties that (i) there is no descending $\omega_1$-sequence of connected subspaces, and (ii) there is no partition of the space into uncountably many disjoint uncountable connected subspaces, then it does not support a topological model of $\mathrm{I}\Delta_0+\mathrm{Exp}$. \end{theorem} \begin{proof} Suppose that $\<M,+,\cdot>$ is an uncountable topological model of $\mathrm{I}\Delta_0+\mathrm{Exp}$, whose underlying space has the features mentioned in the theorem.
+Recall that the factorial function and the division algorithm can be readily handled in $\mathrm{I}\Delta_0+\mathrm{Exp}$.
 We split into two cases.
 First, suppose that the model happens to have an increasing $\omega_1$-sequence of numbers $\<k_\alpha\mid\alpha<\omega_1>$.
 (But see theorem \ref{Theorem.Polish-space-no-uncountable-chains} for why this case does not arise in $\R$ or in any Polish space.)
-In this case, we claim, multiplication cannot be continuous, even just in one coordinate.
+We claim that in this case multiplication cannot be continuous, even just in one coordinate.
 To see this, consider the image of the whole space $M\cdot(k_\alpha!)$ after multiplication by the factorial of $k_\alpha$, as the model sees it.
 This is the continuous image of a connected set and therefore connected.
 Since these sets are descending as $k_\alpha$ increases, this would violate assumption (i) on the underlying space of $M$.
 In the remaining case, since $M$ is uncountable, there must be a number $d$ in the model having at least $\omega_1$ many predecessors $r<d$.
 For each such $r$, let $A_r$ be the numbers with residue $r$ modulo $d$ as the model sees it.
-Thus, $A_r$ is simply the image of $M$ under the function $q\mapsto dq+r$, which is a continuous function.
-So each $A_r$ is connected, and we have therefore found a partition of $M$ into uncountably many disjoint connected sets, which would violate assumption (ii) on the underlying space of $M$. \end{proof}
+Thus, $A_r$ is simply the image of $M$ under the function $q\mapsto dq+r$, which is injective and continuous.
+So each $A_r$ is uncountable and connected, and we have therefore found a partition of $M$ into uncountably many disjoint uncountable connected sets, which would violate assumption (ii) on the underlying space of $M$. \end{proof}